shawnbrown/datatest/docs/discussion/tips-and-tricks.rst

 This document is intended for users who are already familiar with datatest and its features.
-It's a grab-bag of ideas and patterns you can use for your own tests.
+It's a grab-bag of ideas and patterns you can use in your own code.

 Using methodcaller()